 The great thing about revolvers is that they are less likely to jam.
 If for some reason a round doesn’t fire, pull the trigger again and rotate to the next round.
 Thus making revolvers the preferred concealed carry gun.

 However, most revolvers max out at 6 rounds (many concealed revolvers have 5 rounds).
 Also revolvers tend not to have a traditional safety.
-Instead they either have a long trigger pull or require the hammer to be pulled back before firing (Also known as Double Action Only).
+Instead they either have a long trigger pull or require the hammer to be pulled back before firing (Also known as Single Action Only).

 Semi-automatic handguns can provide an advantage with a larger magazine capacity.
 The smaller framed semi-autos can be smaller and less noticeable than some of the small revolvers.
 Also it’s much faster to reload if you have a spare magazine ready.
 Many prefer semi-autos for their concealed carry gun.